Now, everything in the stocks market boils down to one thing.

 Let’s say you bought a Stock for $8,200 and now it is worth $9,300, making you a beautiful $1,100.

-Let’s also assume that you received dividends throughout this time with the total value of $400.
+Let’s also assume that you received dividends throughout this time with a total value of $400.

 Firstly, we will subtract the total value of the stock at the start of the year from the value at the end.